Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Numerical Results

 Condensing the numerical experiments in Tabs.~\ref{tab:backward_facing_step_comparison}--\ref{tab:backward_facing_step_relative_speed} inevitably leaves out information regarding the (non-)linear solvers and their behavior.
 To further address this, let us first investigate resulting iteration counts of the nonlinear solvers for each nonlinear variant.
 Figs.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_coupled} and~\ref{fig:backward_facing_step_nonlinear_solver_behavior_splitting} depict results for the coupled and projection solver, where all polynomial degrees $k_u=2,3,4$ show essentially similar trends.
 As already observed in Tab.~\ref{tab:backward_facing_step_comparison}, higher polynomial degrees tend to require lower Cr numbers for stability.
 For the coupled solver, using an implicit treatment of the viscosity increases the nonlinear iteration count, if the inner linear solver tolerance is not chosen strict enough.
 The convective term alone is not as sensitive to the inner solver tolerance, as seen from Fig.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_coupled}(b).
 For the splitting solver, we do not observe such a dependency on the inner Krylov solver tolerance, see Fig.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_splitting}.
-Both Figs.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_coupled} and~\ref{fig:backward_facing_step_nonlinear_solver_behavior_splitting} indicate that the inner Krylov solver tolerance chosen from $\epsilon_\mathrm{lin} \in [\epsilon_\mathrm{nl}, \min\{ 0.1, 100 \times \epsilon_\mathrm{nl} \}]$ might not increase the nonlinear solver iteration counts excessively, with the splitting solver being much more forgiving in this regard.
+Both Figs.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_coupled} and~\ref{fig:backward_facing_step_nonlinear_solver_behavior_splitting} indicate that the inner Krylov solver tolerance chosen from $\epsilon_\mathrm{lin}^\mathrm{rel} \in \{\epsilon_\mathrm{nl}, \min\{ 0.1, 100 \times \epsilon_\mathrm{nl}^\mathrm{rel} \}\}$ and similarly chosen absolute tolerances might not increase the nonlinear solver iteration counts excessively, with the splitting solver being much more forgiving in this regard. \previouslyrevised{ In general, solving the linear systems within a nonlinear solver with lower accuracy renders the nonlinear solver inexact.
+Such a strategy is a known viable option, typically performing well for large nonlinear systems as is also reflected in the results in Fig.~\ref{fig:backward_facing_step_nonlinear_solver_behavior_coupled}. }

 The second aspect not visible when condensing the numerical parameter sweeps into Tab.~\ref{tab:backward_facing_step_comparison} is the linear solver performance under variation of the linear solver tolerance and targeted Courant number.
 Varying the time step size and outer solver tolerance naturally impacts the approximation quality.
 In the present tests, every solver took more than roughly 80 time steps to complete the interval.
 Given the rather short time interval and the second-order time integration scheme, all results are assumed acceptable if converged, while the fastest variants where verified by visual inspection.
 For the presented data regarding the convective (linearized) implicit coupled solver to be fully comparable to the splitting scheme, reasonable linear iteration counts are required.
 The average iteration counts per time step over all time steps in Fig.~\ref{fig:backward_facing_step_linear_solver_behavior_coupled} suggest that the Schur complement approximation performs well in some cases, while for other parameter combinations, the approximation is not accurate enough since it neglects the convective term completely.
 We observe that for implicitly and linearly implicit treated convective term many Cr and solver tolerances can be chosen, while an explicit convective term yields temporal instabilities due to the range of Cr chosen as $[0.25,\dots,10]$.